Actindo-AG/Documentation/RetailSuiteAccounting/Operation/10_ManageReceipts.md

 Suppliers' invoices can be uploaded in the *New supplier receipts* folder in the *Documents* module, which will be recognized by the system and displayed in the *Acquire* tab in the *Supplier receipts* window.
 Once the supplier receipts are posted, they are moved automatically into the *Acquired documents* folder.

 Moreover, this function interacts with the *Purchasing* and *Payment processing* modules, and allows to check supplier receipts before posting them in the system.
-For example, the person who placed the order can be responsible for approving the supplier receipt.
+For example, the person who placed the order can be responsible for approving the supplier receipt and releasing the payment.

-[comment]: <> (Isas Kommentar: For example can the Person who placed the order be responsible for approving the supplier receipt.
-Funktion dient Zahlungsfreigabe, Zahlungsbedingungen werden im Lieferanten hinterlegt.
+[comment]: <> (Finance team lead: Funktion dient Zahlungsfreigabe, Zahlungsbedingungen werden im Lieferanten hinterlegt.
 Check, ob was fehlt?)

 [comment]: <> (Evtl.
-Link zur Funktion Zahlungsvorschlagsliste - Skonto erkennen, automatischer Abzug des Kontos, usw.- in der Zahlungsabwicklung in diesem Unterkapitel hinzufügen, wenn verfügbar.)
+Link zur Funktion Zahlungsvorschlagsliste - Skonto erkennen, automatischer Abzug des Kontos, usw.- in der Zahlungsabwicklung hinzufügen, wenn verfügbar)

 ### Acquire a supplier receipt